raphaelm/instantgallery/README.md

 License
 -------

 The software ist free and open source software and published unter the terms of the MIT license.

 Copyright (c) 2011 Raphael Michel

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+> Permission is hereby granted, free of charge, to any person obtaining a copy of
+> this software and associated documentation files (the "Software"), to deal in the
+> Software without restriction, including without limitation the rights to use, copy,
+> modify, merge, publish, distribute, sublicense, and/or sell copies of the Software,
+> and to permit persons to whom the Software is furnished to do so, subject to the
+> following conditions:
-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+> The above copyright notice and this permission notice shall be included in
+> all copies or substantial portions of the Software.
+>
-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+> IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+> FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+> AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+> LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING
+> FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER
+> DEALINGS IN THE SOFTWARE.

-The default font is 'Ubuntu' which is Copyright 2010 ,2011 Canonical Ltd.
+The default font is 'Ubuntu' which is Copyright 2010, 2011 Canonical Ltd.
-To remove it, just remove the first 6 lines from both .css files and remove the file 'Ubuntu.woff'.
+To remove it, just remove the first 6 lines from both .css files and remove the file 'static/Ubuntu.woff'.
 The font is licensed under the Ubuntu Font Licence, Version 1.0. https://launchpad.net/ubuntu-font-licence